-- 9.1.
-Late Schedule Adjustment - 9.1.1.
+9.1.
+Late Schedule Adjustment

+- 9.1.1.
 Withdrawing from a course(s) after the Schedule Adjustment Deadline and before the last 20% of instruction shall be permitted only for unforeseen serious and compelling reasons.
 All such requests shall be accompanied by appropriate verification.
 Undergraduate students may withdraw from no more than 18 semester-units attempted at SDSU.
 Permission to withdraw from a course(s) during this period shall be granted only with the approval of the instructor, the approval of the College dean or designee (Graduate Dean or designee in the case of graduate students).
 Permission to withdraw from all courses in the current term shall be granted with approval of the College dean or designee (Graduate Dean or designee in the case of graduate students).
 Catastrophic Withdrawals (see 9.1.2.) during Late Schedule Adjustment do not count toward the unit maximum. - 9.1.2.
 Catastrophic Withdrawal: Students shall not be permitted to withdraw from a course(s) during the final 20% of instruction except in cases, such as accident or serious illness where the cause of the withdrawal is due to circumstances clearly beyond the student's control and the assignment of an incomplete is not practical.
 All such requests shall be accompanied by appropriate verification.
 Such withdrawals will not count against unit maximums in 9.1.1.
-Permission to withdraw from a course during this period shall be granted only with the approval of the instructor, the College dean or designee, and an Academic Affairs administrator appointed by the president.
-Permission to withdraw from all courses in the current term shall be granted with approval of the College dean or designee and the Academic Affairs Administrator or designee.
-For graduate students,withdrawal from one or more courses during the final 20% of instruction shall require the signature of each instructor, who shall indicate the student's grade in the class, and approval of the Dean of the College of Graduate Studies or designee.
+Permission to withdraw from a course during this period shall be granted only with the approval of the instructor, the College dean or designee (Graduate Dean or designee in the case of graduate students), and an Academic Affairs administrator appointed by the president.
+Permission to withdraw from all courses in the current term shall be granted with approval of the College dean or designee (Graduate Dean or designee in the case of graduate students) and the Academic Affairs Administrator or designee.
+For graduate students, withdrawal from one or more courses during the final 20% of instruction shall require the written acknowledgment of each instructor, who shall indicate the student's grade in the class, and approval of the Graduate Dean or designee.